 Nyumburu Cultural Center

 The Nyumburu Cultural Center is dedicated to advancing and augmenting the academic and the multi-cultural missions of the university by presenting a forum for the scholarly exchange and artistic engagement of African Diaspora culture and history.

-The Women’s Studies Center is dedicated to analyzing structures of power, especially as they are grounded in gender, race, sexuality, ethnicity, nationality, ability, and other inequalities, and as they configure historical and contemporary struggles for social change.
+The Department of Women's Studies is dedicated to analyzing structures of power, especially as they are grounded in gender, race, sexuality, ethnicity, nationality, ability, and other inequalities, and as they configure historical and contemporary struggles for social change.

 - East Asia Collection

 - S.L. and Eileen Shneiderman Collection of Yiddish Books

 - Contemporary Newspapers of the North American Indian 1924-1974

 - Latin American History and Culture: an Archival Record

 The Interfaith Programs and Spiritual Diversity involvement area seeks to provide resources for the UMD community to engage in interfaith collaboration, spiritual development and learning.
 They also advise and support students and student organizations interested in issues of religion, secularity, spirituality and interfaith dialogue.